 |Neill||William Frederick||Sergeant||Flight Engineer||R.A.F.V.R.
 531666.
 Killed aged 25 years old.
 From Belfast, Co.
 Antrim.|

 |West||Donald R.||1st Lieutenant||Pilot||U.S.A.A.F.
 Killed aged 25 years old.
 Posthumously awarded Distinguished Flying Cross.|

 William Frederick Neill’s grave is in Section 7, Row D, Grave 1-4 of Heverlee War Cemetery, Leuven, Vlaams-Brabant, Belgium.
 Members of the Lancaster crew were first buried at Brusthem Airfield Cemetery.
 He lies next another crew member from Belfast, Harry Francis McKernin.
 Neill’s headstone bears the inscription:

 A son of Belfast, Northern Ireland, who fought for freedom.

-His name is on the headstone of his mother, Margaret Lady Mayoress of Belfast’s grave at J-455 in Belfast City Cemetery, Belfast, Co.
-Antrim.
+His name is on also the headstone of his mother, Margaret Neill – Lady Mayoress of Belfast’s grave in Section J, Grave 455 of Belfast City Cemetery, Belfast.